distribworks/dkron/website/content/usage/cron-spec.md

 ### Time zones

+Dkron is able to schedule jobs in time zones, if you specify the `timezone` parameter in a job definition.

+If the time zone is not specified, the following rules apply:

 All interpretation and scheduling is done in the machine's local time zone (as provided by the Go time package (http://www.golang.org/pkg/time).

 Be aware that jobs scheduled during daylight-savings leap-ahead transitions will not be run!

+If you specify `timezone` the job will be schduled taking into account daylight-savings and leap-ahead transitions, running the job in the actual time in the specified time zone.